voschezang/coding-handbook/psychology/emotions.md

 > Surf the waves of emotions.

 Emotions *disrupt* the human body temporarily.
 After a burst of emotions (e.g. crying or laughing), the human body tends to return to a [balanced state](https://en.wikipedia.org/wiki/Homeostasis).

-The two extreme deviations of this are an absense of emotions and a persistency of specific emotions.
+### Problems

+Persistent emotions are a problem.
+Rather than reacting to an incident, the body becomes stuck a response state.
+This can result in either

+- An absense of emotions.
+E.g. [apathy](https://en.wikipedia.org/wiki/Apathy).
+- A persistency of specific emotions.
+E.g. depression, hate and paranoia.

 These signal an imbalance.
-Examples of long-term, persistent emotions are depression, hate and paranoia.

-**Avoiding emotions**
+### Avoiding emotions

 > Suppressing takes energy but embracing frees up energy

-There are three typical methods to avoid emotions.
+Emotions can be unpleasant.
+People use different strategies to  avoid them.

 - Prevention.
 Avoid situations that may trigger emotional responses.
 - Distraction.
 Shift attention elsewhere.